 The confirmation bias is the tendency to seek information that confirms prior conclusions and to ignore evidence to the contrary.

 The importance of understanding this source of Psychological Misjudgment is enormous.
-Once you become aware of the confirmation trap you realize that it permeates your decision making process.
+Once you become aware of the confirmation bias you realize that it permeates your decision making process.

 Several biases emerge from the confirmation heuristic: confirmation bias, anchoring, conjunctive and disjunctive events bias, overconfidence, and hindsight bias.

-An example of the confirmation trap can be found in a 1960 experiment from Peter Wason.
+An example of the confirmation bias can be found in a 1960 experiment from Peter Wason.

 Imagine that the sequence of three numbers below follows a rule, and that your task is to diagnose that rule.
 When you write down other sequences of the three numbers your instructor will tell you whether or not your sequences follow the rule.